This page describes advanced configuration details that most users shouldn't need. The Overview describes the basic concepts of Cloud VPN.

 - Forward the same routes for the second tunnel as you did for the first.
 If you want both tunnels to balance traffic, set their route priorities to be the same.
 If you want one tunnel to be primary, set a lower priority on the second tunnel.

-- If one VPN tunnel fails due to outage of peer VPN gateway, the Cloud VPN gateway continues to use the other VPN tunnel, then automatically begin using both tunnels again once the failed one comes back up.
+- If either VPN tunnel fails due to network issues along the path or a problem with a peer gateway, the Cloud VPN gateway will continue sending traffic over the healthy tunnel and will automatically resume using both tunnels once the failed tunnel recovers.